 £

-WeCovr's critical illness risk analyser helps UK families estimate a financial safety net, backed by FCA-authorised guidance and 900,000+ policies issued across protection products.
+WeCovr's critical illness risk analyser helps UK families estimate a financial safety net, using indicative information prepared by WeCovr, an FCA-authorised insurance broking firm with over 900,000 policies issued across multiple classes of insurance. across protection products.
 It combines risk context with a practical cover estimate.

 The tool estimates a recommended cover amount based on income replacement, debts, and a lifestyle adaptation fund.
 It is designed to show a potential lump-sum need after a serious diagnosis.